Documentation

 - filled gap

-It's important to know that for each kind of gap (editable, draggable, math) the calculating order is:
+It's important to know that for each kind of gap, the calculating order is:

 Example:

-In this case, the getGapText(8) method returns text of a draggable gap, not the last gap.
+In this case, the getGapText(8) method returns the text of a dropdown gap, not the last gap.

 Supported commands